-1. Introduction: open sea from Alboran Sea
+1. Introduction: the open sea of the Alboran Sea

-The open sea, in contraposition to neritic region, is the marine region outside to continental shore, which including the slope, and the water column (from pelagic area to deep sea area), and bottom ocean platform.
-This marine region presents a high diversity of habitats (i.e. pelagic, bathyal or abyssal habitats).
+The open sea, as the region at sea beyond the neritic zone may include the slope and the bottom of the sea (benthic region) as well as the water column (pelagic region).
+Therefore it presents a high diversity of habitats (i.e. pelagic, bathyal or abyssal habitats).

 The Alboran Sea is the westernmost portion of the Mediterranean, lying between Spain, Morocco and Algeria.
-The Alboran Sea extends from the Strait of Gibraltar to an adopted line running from Cabo de Gata (Almeria, Spain) to the Cape of Oran (Algeria).
-Our study region lies approximately between 35°-37° N and 0°-4° W, which includes the important harbours (see figure 1):
+The Alboran Sea extends from the Strait of Gibraltar to an adopted line running from Cape of Gata (Almeria, Spain) to the Cape Fegalo (Algeria).
+Our study region is approximately between 35°-37° N and 0°-4° W, and includes the main harbours (see figure 1):

 - Spain (listed from west to east) (figure 2): Tarifa, Algeciras, La Linea, Ceuta (located in northern Africa), Estepona, Marbella, Fuengirola, Málaga, Caleta de Vélez, Motril, Adra, Roquetas de Mar, Almería, Carboneras (out of Alboran Sea sensu stricto) and Garrucha (out of Alboran Sea sensu stricto).
-Tarifa harbour is excluded because the fishing-ground of these vessels mainly are outside Alboran area, moreover, the fish vessels from this port are mainly artisanal vessels. - Morocco (listed from west to east) (figure 3): Tanger^{1,2}, M'diq, Stehat3, Jebha4, Cala Iris, Al Hoceïma5, Beni Ansar (Nador), and Ras El Ma (or Ras Kebdana). - Algeria (listed from west to east) (figure 4): Ghazaouet (Tlemecen)6, Bouzed jar (Ain Timouchent)7 and Oran.
+Tarifa harbour is excluded because the fishing-ground of these vessels mainly are outside Alboran area, moreover, the fish vessels from this port are mainly artisanal vessels. - Morocco (listed from west to east) (figure 3): Tanger^{1,2}, M ́diq, Stehat3, Jebha4, Cala Iris, Al Hoceïma5, Beni Ansar (Nador), and Ras El Ma (or Ras Kebdana). - Algeria (listed from west to east) (figure 4): Ghazaouet (Tlemecen)6, Bouzed jar (Ain Témouchent)7 and Oran.